jaysylvester/citizen/README.md

     emitter.emit('ready', {
       cache: {
         route: {
           // Optional.
-Set the HTTP Cache-Control header for this route, caching it
-          // on the client for the specified time in seconds.
-          control: 'max-age=86400',

-          // Optional.
 This setting lets the server respond with a 304 Not Modified
           // status if the cache content hasn't been updated since the client last
           // accessed the route.
 Defaults to the current time if not specified.